000744210/Ajax-Intercepter/README.md

 		</kbd>
 	</div>
 	<br><br>
-	Created a domain group for discord.com
+	Created a domain group for discord.com.
+The domain name should only be the host name.
+For example "discord.com" not "www.discord.com" or "https://discord.com"
 </kbd>
 <br><br>
 <kbd>